Encryptioncode/graphic-website/README.md

 - This is only part of it

 - Scroll through effects
+  - Data security redefined and Encryption code 2.2 float in and fade in

 - problems
   - the 99% thing staying in the center while scrolling moves up and down a bit too much